-Note that files and directories within /tmp are generally removed upon rebooting the host and the above steps may need to be carried out after each reboot.
+Note that files and directories in /tmp are generally removed when rebooting the host and you may need to perform the previous steps after each reboot.

-The serial device as it appears on a VM is configured with the target element attribute name and must be in the form of virtio.serial.port.poweragent.{vm_channel_num}, where vm_channel_num is typically the lcore channel to be used in DPDK VM applications.
+The serial device as it appears on a VM is configured with the target element attribute name and must be in the form: virtio.serial.port.poweragent.{vm_channel_num}, where vm_channel_num is typically the lcore channel to be used in DPDK VM applications.

-Each channel on a VM will be present at /dev/virtio-ports/virtio.serial.port.poweragent.{vm_channel_num}
+Each channel on a VM is present at:

+'''

+/dev/virtio-ports/virtio.serial.port.poweragent.{vm_channel_num}

+'''

-44.4 Compiling and Running the Host Application
+41.3 Compiling and Running the Host Application

-44.4.1 Compiling
+41.3.1 Compiling the Host Application

-For information on compiling DPDK and the sample applications see Compiling the Sample Applications.
+For information on compiling the DPDK and sample applications, see see Compiling the Sample Applications.

-The application is located in the vm_power_manager sub-directory.
+The application is located in the vm_power_manager subdirectory.